 During 2009/2010 the Council submitted a claim for refund of VAT overpaid in relation to exempt activity legislation changes relating to sport income from 1990 to 1994 and coaching charges from 1974 to 1994.
 The total of these claims were £550k, and any refund would be subject to interest, which could significantly increase this value.
-In July 2009 £826k was received in part settlement of this claim, resulting in an Adjusting Post Balance Sheet Event for the 2008/2009 financial year, leaving the balance of the claim which is potentially in excess of £100k plus interest.
-In 2010/11 a further claim was made for overpaid Vat in relation to trade waste income going back to 19977.
+In July 2009 £826k was received in part settlement of this claim, resulting in an Adjusting Post Balance Sheet Event for the 2008/2009 financial year.
+A further £19k has been received in 2010/2011, leaving the balance of the claim which is potentially in excess of £100k plus interest.
+In addition a further claim was made in 2010/2011 for overpaid VAT in relation to trade waste income going back to 1997.
 The value of this claim was £192k though and any refund would be subject to interest, which could significantly increase this value.